whtry/TestManager/README.md

 # TestManager
- A exam manager.
+ An exam manager.
 Only Chinese Now!

+# Thanks